Faculty Office Hours

 Students should return found items and check for lost items at the Information Desk in Student Services on any campus or center.

 The College does not provide dormitories, housing, or housing referrals.

-Polk State College identification cards are issued to all enrolled students.
-Students are required to show this ID when using College services or when attending College-sponsored events.
-Cards that are lost, stolen, or damaged may be replaced for a $5.00 fee that can be paid at the Cashier's office or online through PASSPORT.
-The photo ID offices are located in the Student Activities and Leadership Office (SALO) located on both the Winter Haven and Lakeland campuses and at the JD Alexander Center in Lake Wales.
+Polk State College identification cards will be issued to enrolled students.
+Students are required to show this ID when using College services or attending College-sponsored events.
+Cards that are lost, stolen, or damaged may be replaced for a $5.00 fee.
+The Photo ID Offices are located in the SGA S.A.L.O Offices on the Winter Haven and Lakeland campuses.